News Archive

 Anyone aged 16 or over can become a director and sit on the board, “a friendly group” which meets once a month to oversee and lead the work we do in our neighbourhoods.

-“We’re particularly anxious to encourage nominations from among women and residents from black and minority ethnic backgrounds”, says organisation chair Nigel Todd.
+“We’re particularly anxious to encourage nominations from among women and residents from black and minority ethnic backgrounds”.

 “Women and residents from black and minority ethnic backgrounds are currently under-represented on the CIC Board and we’d like to put that right”.

-All CIC Members are welcome to attend, stand for election to the Board and vote, but the meeting is also open to friends of Greening Wingrove and Arthur’s Hill as well.
+All CIC Members are welcome stand for election to the Board and vote, but the meeting is also open to friends of Greening Wingrove and Arthur’s Hill as well.

-The AGM will receive the Board’s report on our activities last year, as well as the annual accounts.
-Both the report and accounts will be circulated at the end of next week.
+The AGM will receive the Board’s report on our activities from the previous year, as well as the annual accounts.

 NT